 Georgia Hardinge is inspired by new technologies and innovation.
-The brand incorporates a strong sculptural style bringing a three dimensional approach to wearable pieces.
-This was recognised by the British Fashion Council when she was awarded BFC Contemporary Sponsorship for her unique work.
+The brand incorporates a strong sculptural style bringing a 3dimentional approach to wearable pieces.
+This was recognized by the British Fashion Council when she was awarded BFC Contemporary Sponsorship and in 2017, the Fashion Trust Award.

 After launching her label in 2010, Georgia begun to build her identity as a sculptural designer.
 Her inspiration for design comes from a passion for architectural shapes and structures, which is apparent throughout her work.
 She works on developing minimal pleating techniques from paper sculptures, combining this with new technological fabrics and textile treatments.